Command control is an essential element of the Operations Road Show layout.

 the early-release firmware, this worked very well for us.

-Since the Hartford convention, the UT4D duplex throttle has been released
+Since the Hartford convention, the UT4D duplex throttle has been

 Most of our locomotives are outfitted with headlights, Gyralights and